Recent

-was being used where it was really traditional segmentation.
-So I thought I would put out a few
+In a recent podcast there was some discussion that it sounded like the term Micro Segmentation was being used where it was really traditional segmentation.
+So I thought I would put out a few thoughts on this front.

 Life always gets busy.
 That is one thing that you always hear about.
 I am definitely in that boat as well that things are getting busy.
 With this in mind, I have never felt better about my ability to learn new things in the field.
 I do a few things that I feel are probably unique that I should share.